serena-ramley/cs50Mobile/README.md

 ### 3a-objectMutation.js

-Copy an object my reference:
+Copy an object by reference:

 const o2 = o

 Copy an object by value:

 const o3 = Object.assign({}, o)

 When printing an object combined with another message, use commas and not +